rust-lang/api-guidelines/src/documentation.md

 If using Git to track the source of a crate, every release published to *crates.io* should have a corresponding tag identifying the commit that was published.
-A similar process should exist for non-Git VCS tools as well.
+A similar process should be used for non-Git VCS tools as well.

 ```bash
 # Tag the current commit